Understanding the Shift from Accumulation to Retirement Income

 • Stay consistent during periods of uncertainty

-Over time, that consistency can play an important role in supporting long-term outcomes.
+Over time, that consistency can play an important role in how outcomes unfold over time.

 Bringing It Together